 Even though this type of Psychology is still used daily, by millions of people all across East Asia, it’s not used so much by the warrior class anymore.
 Since there’s only about 8 of ’em, and they all got day jobs and bills to pay.

 So, with that… let’s move on to *my* list of anchor tunes.
 Here’s the not-at-all-short answer to Drew’s original query.
-Peach, sadly, has no tracks on here… but I’d stick with that if I had to answer immediately.
+Peaches, sadly, has no tracks on here… but I’d stick with that if I had to answer immediately.
 Each track is listed–in no particular order–as:

 TRACK – ARTIST